 Anyway, that’s besides the point.
 Wild stands out because they’ve created the first zero-waste and refillable deodorant in the world.
 They’ve paid attention to each aspect of what it means to be a sustainable brand before marketing themselves as one.
 Apart from the fact that the packaging is probably the most sleek than any deodorant you’ve owned, it’s made out of aluminium.
 That means that even if you don’t want to use it forever – which you can because of its durability – you’ll sleep well at night knowing that aluminium can be recycled infinitely.
 You can post it back to them, and they’ll do the work.
 And for the bits that need plastic – the fittings and trimmings of the case – they use post-consumer recycled plastic.

-If you do fall in love with the deodorant, you can subscribe and receive refills at your doorstep.
+If you do fall in love with the deodorant, you can subscribe and receive refills at your doorstep or buy them at retail shops.
 They come in compostable cartridges made from bamboo pulp, which can be thrown in the compost pile.
 Deliveries are completely plastic-free, and from sustainable suppliers.